-In service industries such as hospitality and gaming, the ability to capture, comprehend and act on guest or patron feedback is critical.
+In service industries such as hospitality and gaming, the ability to capture, comprehendand act on guest or patron feedback is critical.
 Previously we learned from Kelly that user generated content from social review sites influences the purchase process for hotel rooms.
 Take a moment to think about how many times a hotel or casino interacts with their guests or patrons.
 With each of those interactions, there is the potential for data to be created.
 What better way to understand the wants, needs and preferences of guests and patrons than by mining that data?

-interactions are you actually able to use?
+But when it comes down to it - what percentage of the data generated by theseinteractions are you actually able to use?
 With so many channels for interaction, such as social media review sites and forums, guest profile comments, guest survey responses, call center logs and emails, whether internal or external, the amount of data can be overwhelming.
 One of the biggest challenges with feedback data is that the main insights are contained in unstructured text data, which can be complex and labor- intensive to gain insights from.
 But what if you could organize and visualize customer feedback data, would that help you quickly gain the insights that you needed?

 The answer is yes.
 You can use a variety of analytic techniques to help you interpret orquantify unstructured text data, whether it is publically available or internally generated.
 The technique you choose should depend not only on the type of data involved, but also on the business problem you're trying to solve.

 When it comes to social data, descriptive statistics can provides asnapshot of current or historical performance.
 This method is used to answer questions like: "How many followers?
 How many reviews have been posted over the last two weeks?
 What is my average rating across the major review sites?
 How many times did someone mention the word 'comfortable' in a review?"
 This type of analysis is most commonly found in reputation management applications or other applications that help hospitality and gaming companies monitor and respond to social activity.